You REALLY can HOMESCHOOL successfully for less than $1 per day and in less than 2 hours per day!

 Other disproven myths and fears often include lies about socialization, lack of parental education or preparedness, fears of kids not getting into college or the military, truancy, not having transcripts or recognized diplomas, and other similar fantasies.
 Let’s remember the old adage that fear, is, in fact, False Evidence Appearing Real.

-While homeschooling has grown exponentially over the past decade, and all these myths and concerns have been disproven time and again, I still see these fears rear their ugly heads on occasion.
+While homeschooling has grown exponentially over the past decade, several million more have decided to homeschool just in the last few years, and all the myths and concerns have been disproven time and again, I still see these fears rear their ugly heads on occasion.

 During our homeschool coaching I will provide you creative approaches to homeschooling, even on a shoestring budget and with limited time, encourage you to see the infinite possibilities, show you a glimpse of several different methods and styles that have worked for my family and countless others, enabling you to think outside the box and to really rethink and embrace the creative ways homeschooling can be approached.